programming-languages-38562/java-springboot-api/README.md

 - Introduce students to Spring Boot and its project setup using Spring Initializr.
 - Teach the concept of layered architecture (Model, Service, Controller) while skipping the repository for now by using a HashMap as an in-memory database.
-- Provide a hands-on exercise in creating, retrieving, updating, and deleting student records through simple GET and POST endpoints.
+- Provide a hands-on exercise in creating, retrieving, updating, and deleting student records through simple GET,POST, PUT and DELETE endpoints.
 - Reinforce core OOP concepts such as encapsulation (in the model) and abstraction (in the service interface).
 - Explain the purpose of annotations like @Service and @RestController in the Spring ecosystem.
 - Practice API testing using Postman.